OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/cameras/BakeCamera.md

       <br>
           &nbsp;&nbsp;0 = &ldquo;camera space&rdquo; (default)<br>
           &nbsp;&nbsp;1 = &ldquo;tangent space&rdquo;<br>
-      <p class="scene-class-comments">Use camera space if you generated per frame normal maps in a pre-pass using the normal material aov.
-You probably want to use tangent space if you are using a normal map that is also used in the surfacing setup.</p>
+      <p class="scene-class-comments">Use camera space if you generated per frame normal maps in a pre-pass using the normal material aov.  you probably want to use tangent space if you are using a normal map that is also used in the surfacing setup.</p>
       {%-include image-gallery.html images=site.data.user-reference.scene-objects.cameras.BakeCamera.attributes.normal_map_space.images data=site.data.user-reference.scene-objects.cameras.BakeCamera-%}
       {%-include see-also.html links=site.data.user-reference.scene-objects.cameras.BakeCamera.attributes.normal_map_space.links heading=4-%}
     </p>